-When there are more than one date in a sentence, the following code snippet is used by the conversion process to determine relative dates and ensure that there is no repeated information (i.e. “Saturday 5PM to Saturday 6PM” instead of “Saturday 5PM to 6PM”).
+When there are more than one date in a sentence, the following code snippet in Figure 12 is used by the conversion process to display relative dates and ensure that there is no repeated information (i.e. “Saturday 5PM to Saturday 6PM” instead of “Saturday 5PM to 6PM”).
 Whether the date or time should be shown is determined by looking at the previous and next date in the sentence.